Home » Dinners » Creamy Keto Baked Salmon

 A glass bowl filled with creamy white sauce speckled with herbs, placed on a purple textured surface next to a black and white checkered cloth.

-In a bowl, mix together the cream, mustard, and dill.
+Step 2: In a bowl, mix together the cream, mustard, and dill.

 Raw salmon fillets are arranged in a white baking dish, partially covered with a creamy sauce.